Crypto

 (Getty Images)

-SEC chairman Paul Atkins announces new agenda for the crypto industry
+SEC Chairman Paul Atkins announces new agenda for the crypto industry

 The supply of stablecoins on ethereum has reached a record high of $150 billion.

-Aiming to provide clarity on the issuance, custody, and trading of digital assets, the agenda “also covers a number of envisioned deregulatory rule proposals to reduce compliance burdens and facilitate capital formation, including by simplifying pathways for raising capital and investor access to private businesses,” Atkins said in a statement.
+Aiming to provide clarity on the issuance, custody, and trading of digital assets, the document “also covers a number of envisioned deregulatory rule proposals to reduce compliance burdens and facilitate capital formation, including by simplifying pathways for raising capital and investor access to private businesses,” Atkins said in a statement.

 The announcement comes as ethereum’s supply of stablecoins, or cryptocurrencies pegged to the US dollar, has climbed to an all-time high of $150 billion, an over 34% increase this year, data from DefiLlama shows.
-Year-to-date, the price of ethereum has increased almost 30%, but in the last 24 hours, the token has dropped 4% to trade at the $4,310 level.
+Year to date, the price of ethereum has increased almost 30%, but in the last 24 hours, the token has dropped 4% to trade at the $4,310 level.

 In other ethereum news: